 Apl Men’s Big Logo TechLoom Slide

 One of the easiest sandals to slip on, these Apl slides are perfect for the pool, beach, and beyond.
 The best part isn’t how lightweight and packable they are, but the fact that they’re made with a flexible strap and molded footbed with every step.
-They mirror the comfort of the infamous Apl running shoe, but are a much breezier option.
+They mirror the comfort of the infamous Apl running shoe but are a much breezier option.

 Chaco Men’s Banded Z Cloud

-These sandals are sturdy and supportive enough for any summer activity.
+These sandals are sturdy and supportive enough for any outdoor activity.
 From hiking to biking and even walking around a city, once you break in a pair of Chacos, you’ll understand why they have a cult following.

 Casual wear is becoming more popular these days.
 And pairing sneakers with a suit is a modern essential style trick for that effortlessly cool, yet elevated fashion mood.
-From date-night dinners to casual Fridays in the office, having a crisp and clean sneaker is a major priority on this list (keywords: crisp and clean).
+From date-night dinners to casual Fridays in the office, having a crisp and clean sneaker is a major priority on this list (keywords: Crisp and clean).

 Read more: The Best Sneakers for Men